Does Tensile Strength Matter in Ground Stabilization?

 Stabilization improves the performance of unbound granular material so that deformation is reduced when subjected to loading.
 The U.S. Army Corps of Engineers considers lateral restraint, the ability to confine aggregate particles, the primary stabilization mechanism for geogrids.
 Note that in a stabilization application, the loading is applied intermittently to the composite layer of geogrid and aggregate, and is perpendicular to the plane of the geogrid.
 In a reinforcement application, the loading is constant and is in the plane of the geogrid.
 A stiffer, stabilized layer resists rutting and improves bearing capacity compared to an unbound layer.

 Many assume that geotexiles are a great solution to stop rutting in roadways because they equate high tensile strength with better in-ground performance.
-However, multiple full-scale, highly controlled tests conducted over the years have proven that tensile strength is not an indicator of performance.
+However, multiple full-scale, highly controlled tests conducted over the years have proven that soil tensile strength is not an indicator of performance.
 Stabilization geogrid like Tensar InterAx has apertures that allow granular materials to interlock.
 This interlock confines the granular particles to keep them from spreading laterally and minimizes the movement of the material.
 This also means you can get the same level or better performance using less aggregate.

 An excellent, real world example of this was the Canning Road project in Ontario.
 The Hamilton Township was experiencing project backlog due to COVID-19 restrictions at the time.
 The original design called for digging down 600 mm, placing a woven geotextile and installing new aggregate to repair the road.

 After determining the subgrade strength, Tensar+ Software was used to present a range of potential solutions to the owner.
 Solutions included geotextile fabric, TriAx® geogrid and Tensar's advanced InterAx® geogrid.
 Ultimately, the Township chose the higher performing InterAx geogrid because it required the least amount of excavation, which in turn reduced material costs and necessary labor.
-Since Tensar InterAx geogrid design reduced the excavation and required less aggregate, the work was completed in half the time and saved 40% of the cost compared to the original geotextile design.
+Since the Tensar InterAx geogrid design reduced the excavation and required less aggregate, the work was completed in half the time and saved 40% of the cost compared to the original geotextile design.